 His debut album, The Wilds (with cellist Jeremy Ward), celebrates the diversity of Scottish fiddle music in the 18th century, and has been described as “fresh and yet authentic sounding” (Dr. John Purser) and “a belter” (Dr. David McGuinness).

-He is the chairman of the Chicago Branch of the Royal Scottish Country Dance Society, the Musician-in-Residence for the Oak Park English Country Dancers, and is in demand for SCD balls, English country dances, contras, and “Playing for Dance” workshops across the country.
+He is the chairman of the Chicago Branch of the Royal Scottish Country Dance Society, the Musician-in-Residence for the Oak Park English Country Dancers, and is in demand for SCD balls, English country dances, contras, “Playing for Dance” workshops, and historic dances across the country.
 He is perennially in charge of dance music at The Jink and Diddle School of Scottish Fiddling and has also played for English-Scottish-Contra Week (ESCape) at Pinewoods.

 In addition to performing, Tim runs a private teaching studio and teaches at fiddle camps and clubs.
 His compositions won first place at the first two Scottish FIRE Composition Competitions and are now available in print.
-A “remarkably capable” scholar as well as a player (Johann Buis), Tim was an Arthur and Lila Weinberg Fellow at the Newberry Library, where he researched the period-correct performance of Scottish-Baroque music, focusing on the work of Robert Mackintosh.
-He has guest lectured at Wheaton College (IL), the National Centre for Excellence in Traditional Music (Plockton, Scotland), and elsewhere, and presented his paper on Mackintosh at the 2017 Musica Scotica conference in Stirling.
-He also plays the viola d’amore, harpsichord, and concertina, serves on the board of the Great Lakes Baroque (with artistic director Jory Vinikour) and on the leadership team of his local church, is an award-winning software developer, and ran the Chicago Marathon for charity.
+A “remarkably capable” researcher of Scottish-Baroque music (Dr. Johann Buis) who “combin[es] the intelligence of a talented scholar with the experience of a top-level performer” (Rachel Barton Pine), Tim was an Arthur and Lila Weinberg Fellow at the Newberry Library, has been invited to present papers at the Musica Scotica (Stirling) and NAFCo (Aberdeen) conferences in Scotland, and has guest lectured at Northwestern University (IL), Wheaton College (IL), High Point University (NC), the National Centre for Excellence in Traditional Music (Plockton, Scotland), and elsewhere.
+He also plays the viola d’amore, harpsichord, and concertina, serves on the board of the Great Lakes Baroque (with artistic director Jory Vinikour) and on the leadership team of his local church, is an award-winning software developer, and successfully ran the Chicago Marathon.